Gimyk/scss_mixin/README.md

 Or if you are using VS code, you can download the extension Live Sass Compiler [here](https://marketplace.visualstudio.com/items?itemName=ritwickdey.live-sass)

-## Nav file
+## Common file
-This contains simple responsive nav bar HTML and SCSS to get started with
+This contains simple responsive  SCSS to get started with

-I'll be adding more common components later
+_I'll be adding more common components later_